TOP Brands with numbers in their name

 Four Loko Logo

 Founded in 2005, Four Loko has become one of the leading brands in the alcoholic beverage sector, offering a variety of flavors.
-The brand has gained considerable popularity in America, even though it has gone through several controversies and issues over time.
+The brand has gained considerable popularity in America, despite enduring several controversies and issues.

 The brand’s characteristic name, Four Loko, reflects its composition.
-The word “four” indicates the main ingredients included in each drink: caffeine, taurine, malt alcohol, and guarana.
-The term “Loko” is borrowed from the Spanish lexicon and is a playful word meaning “crazy.”
+The word “four” refers to the main ingredients in each drink: caffeine, taurine, malt alcohol, and guarana.
+The term “Loko” is borrowed from Spanish and means “crazy.”

-As the brand matured, the company constantly strived to find a balance between a flavorful experience for its customers and concern for health and safety.
-This duality has made Four Loko’s journey a point of interest for industry analysts and consumers alike.
-With its bold personality and rich past, the brand remains a prominent player in the beverage sector, showcasing both the challenges and triumphs inherent in the industry.
+As the brand matured, it continually sought to balance a flavorful customer experience with a commitment to health and safety.
+This duality has made Four Loko’s journey a point of interest for industry analysts and consumers.
+With its bold personality and rich history, the brand remains a prominent player in the beverage sector, showcasing both the industry’s challenges and triumphs.

 Four Peaks